 - 5GMSd AF: An Application Function that provides various control functions to the Media Session Handler on the UE and/or to the 5GMSd Application Provider.
 It may relay or initiate a request for different Policy or Charging Function (PCF) treatment or interact with other network functions via the NEF.

-NOTE 7: There may be multiple 5GMSd AFs residing within the Trusted Media Functions entity, each exposing one or more APIs.
+NOTE 7: There may be multiple 5GMSd AFs present in a deployment and residing within the trusted Data Network, each exposing one or more APIs.

 The following interfaces are defined for 5G Downlink Media Streaming: